cardano-foundation/CIPs/CIP-0105/README.md

 #### DRep ID

-Tools and wallets can generate a DRep ID (`drep_credential`) from the Ed25519 public DRep key (without chaincode) by creating a blake2b-224 hash digest of the key.
+Tools and wallets can generate a DRep ID (`drep_credential`) from the Ed25519 public DRep key (without chaincode) by creating a blake2b-224 hash digest of the key and serializing the keyhash in an array prepended by an integer value of `0`.

 #### Constitutional Committee Cold Keys